1. Attendance

 Unexcused Absences

 Without explanation of a reason, an absence is considered unexcused.
 When a student is unable to attend school due to lack of appropriate immunizations the absence(s) are considered unexcused.
 Families should plan vacations and trips are also considered unexcused.
 Families should plan vacations and trips when school is not in session.
-If students do miss school, families must work with the school to develop plans for take-home and make-up work.
+If students do miss school, families must work with the school to develop plans for take-home and make-up work

 Lateness

 Students are considered late if they are not in their first period class by 8:00am.
 Lateness can be excused for the same reasons mentioned before.
+Parents will be contacted if their child arrives late for three consecutive days in the same week.

 Notification of Absences & Lateness

 Every family of a student who is not in school by 10am will be notified by an automated phone call, email or text message.
-After two consecutive days absent, school staff will call the student’s family.
+After two consecutive days of absence, school staff will call the student’s family.
 Even if families provided a documented reason and the absence is considered excused, a phone call may still be made.

 Leaving Early